 Our Two-year Traditional curriculum is purposefully aligned to put you at an advantage.
 Our combination of core and elective courses in the first year, gives you the ability to be more prepared while engaging with corporate recruiters during your internship and career search.
 After completing the first set of core courses during the fall semester, you are immediately able to begin choosing electives and charting your career path.

-The Two-year Traditional MBA Program provides the true MBA immersion experience.
-As a student in the Two-year program, you will have the opportunity to focus entirely on your MBA experience, while involving yourself in student leadership roles, gaining valuable experience through a summer internship and expanding your peer network and professional horizons.
+The Two-year Traditional program provides the true immersion experience.
+As a Two-year student, you will have the opportunity to focus entirely on your MBA experience, while involving yourself in student leadership roles, gaining valuable experience through a summer internship and expanding your peer network and professional horizons.
 The Two-year path provides students who may be considering a career change after earning their MBA with the opportunity to gain experience in their future area of interest first-hand.

 During the first year, students enroll in 12 required business classes and 3 electives, which will provide a solid foundation of functional business skills.
 Students jump into electives during year one, furthering their knowledge of chosen specializations, which gives them the edge during fall recruiting events and interviewing activities.
 Graduate course descriptions provide more information on these courses.
 Students will complete 3 to 4 courses per module.